Acquisition Server

 If the connection was established and the device(s) successfully connected, data sampling can be started/stopped by clicking ‘Play‘/’Stop‘.

-Once a driver is ‘connected’ and ‘playing’, the clients (e.g. acquisition client boxes in a Designer scenario) may be started : press ‘play’ in the designer.
-Data should be received, decoded and sent through the openvibe pipeline you designed.
+Once a driver is ‘connected’ and ‘receiving’, the clients (e.g. acquisition client boxes in a Designer scenario) may be started : press ‘play’ in the designer.
+Data should be received, decoded and sent to all the connected clients.

-In the acquisition server window, you should see the number of clients connected to your server (e.g. ’2 hosts connected’)
+In the acquisition server window, you should see the number of clients connected to your server (e.g. ‘2 clients connected’)

 Troubleshooting